kgrid/kgrid-site/docs/developer/README.md

  - a metadata file (`metadata.json`) containing identifiers and simple descriptive elements; the structural metadata follows the Knowledge Object Information Ontology (KOIO)
  - code artifact(s)
  - an OpenAPI `.yaml` document describing the service interface(s) the object provides
- - a deployment descriptor specifying the runtime environment(s), the entry point, etc.
+ - a deployment descriptor `.yaml` document specifying the runtime environment(s), the entry point, etc.
  - additional metadata if applicable

 The activator and library are Spring Boot microservices written in Java.
 The library frontend is a [Vue](https://vuejs.org) Single Page Application (SPA).
 They can be deployed directly in most environments.
 We also provide `docker` images for container scenarios.